quincycheng/katacoda-scenarios-personal/conjur-jenkins/finish.md

-Awesome!
-You have learnt how to secure Jenkins pipelines using Conjur & credentials plugins.
+🎉🎉🎉 Awesome!
+You have learnt how to secure Jenkins pipelines using Conjur!